About

 I started programming at 16 because I wanted to launch an artist label and couldn’t pay anyone to build the site.
 Learning to code was just the only way forward.
 From there I kept building whatever I thought was missing: an inventory system with QR codes for keeping track of gear, a “crowd-finding” web app when you needed people rather than funding.
 Those projects pushed me toward engineering and gave me a habit of looking at the world as systems that can be understood, redesigned and simplified.

-I think visually.
-I care a lot about how things feel to move through: interfaces, codebases, cities, factories.
-I am drawn to architecture and well designed tools because a good space or product can change how you feel, what you notice and how you think.
-Even though I did not go into architecture, I approach software in a similar way: take in the world as it is, understand the constraints, then build a version of it that serves people and is satisfying to use.
+I think visually and care a lot about how things feel to move through.
+From early on I was drawn to architecture and well designed tools because a good space or product can change how you feel, what you notice and how you think.
+I approach software the same way: understand the constraints, then build something that serves people and is satisfying to use.

 When I am not behind a screen I am usually running, lifting or walking through nature and cities.
 That is where I process ideas, reset and keep some balance.
 I have learned I need that balance if I want to do serious, long term work.